Scoubi/docker-bloodhound/README.md

 # This is a fork
 - This documentation is based of https://github.com/belane/docker-bloodhound
-- This is my first Docker Image, so I choose my favorite project to leard.
+- This is my first Docker Image, so I choose my favorite project to learn.
 - I started from the Neo4j image instead of jdk to save some steps.